 This Acceptable Use and Takedown Policy (“Acceptable Use Policy”) of Who’s Who Registry (the “Registry”), is to be read together with the Registration Agreement and words and phrases used in this Acceptable Use and Takedown Policy shall have the same meanings attributed to them as in the Registration Agreement unless otherwise specified or the context clearly otherwise requires.

-Please note that the Registry may modify this Acceptable Use Policy from time to time in order to comply with applicable laws and terms and/or any conditions set forth by ICANNAny revisions or modifications to this Acceptable Use Policy shall be effective thirty (30) days after the initial date of posting such revisions or modifications on the Registry’s website and such amendments shall be binding upon the domain name registrant.
+Please note that the Registry may modify this Acceptable Use Policy from time to time in order to comply with applicable laws and terms and/or any conditions set forth by ICANN: ICANN-approved amendments are effective automatically as designated by ICANN.
+Any revisions or modifications to this Acceptable Use Policy shall be effective thirty (30) days after the initial date of posting such revisions or modifications on the Registry’s website and such amendments shall be binding upon the domain name registrant.

 Acceptable Use Overview